emalmsten/jq_clone_tester/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better just mail the suggestion
+If you have a suggestion that would make this better just mail the suggestion or see https://gist.github.com/MarcDiethelm/7303312

 <p align="right">(<a href="#readme-top">back to top</a>)</p>